herdworks/hypertemplates-web/content/docs/tutorials/learn/lesson-1/index.md

   hyperctl render --data content/index.md --layout layouts/default.html > index.html
   ```

-  If you still have `index.html` open in your browser you can refresh the page, or open it again:
+  If you still have `index.html` open in your browser you can refresh the page, otherwise open it again:

   ```plaintext
   open index.html